File Organization in DBMS

 3. Rehashing can take some time and resources when the file becomes full.

-4. Memory usage increases if the hash function is not good.
+4. Memory gets overloaded if the hash function is not good.

 4. B+ Tree File Organization in DBMS

 B+ Tree file organization within a DBMS (Database Management System) is a method of storing and managing records that is structured like a tree.
-The data will be stored in sorted order, and each record can be retrieved by traversing a path from the root to the leaf nodes.
+The data will be stored in sorted order, and each record can be retrieved by traversing a path starting with the root of the tree and ending with the leaf nodes of the tree.
 The leaf nodes are used to store the actual data, while the nodes above contain keys that are useful in searching.

 This tree structure supports both sequential and direct access to the data’s location.
 Because the tree remains balanced as records are added, it is often used to implement database indexes since the search time remains low even with large amounts of data.